-In wells A4 and A5 prepare identical mixtures of NaHSO4(aq) and thymol blue using the amounts in Table 4.
+In wells A4 and A5 prepare identical mixtures of $NaHSO_4(aq)$ and thymol blue using the amounts in Table 4.
 Draw each mixture up into its own plastic pipet.
+Tap the plastic pipet while upside down to make sure that there are no air pockets.
 Place the solution-filled bulb of pipet A4 in a hot water bath, leave it long enough until the color stops changing.
 Do the same with pipet A5 in a cold water bath.